-Cancer is a dreadful disease, both in the animal it is attacking and in the furparent trying to bring relief.
+Cancer is a dreadful disease, both in the animal, it is attacking and in the fur parent trying to bring relief.
 Most of us will clutch at any chance to save our pets and give them a long, happy and pain-free life.
-Which is why you will see a range of products aimed specifically at the animal lover who will do anything to save their beloved furbaby, unfortunately few of them really work – even mainstream medication that has undergone vigorous research and testing is not 100%.
+This is why you will see a range of products aimed specifically at the animal lover who will do anything to save their beloved furbaby, unfortunately few of them really work – even mainstream medication that has undergone vigorous research and testing is not 100%.

 One of the exciting research projects is looking at how CBD oil can increase the effectiveness of chemotherapy treatments, and so far, it is positive.
 Although still in very early stages, and looking at human treatment rather than animal, it seems that in addition to being able to help reduce some of the side effects experienced by cancer sufferers (human and pet alike), CBD oil in the right dose could also reduce resistance to the chemotherapy drugs https://www.mdpi.com/2072-6694/11/6/781/htm.